philipc/findpanics/README.md

 Use disassembly and DWARF debugging information to find calls to panic functions.
 Currently only tested on Linux.

+This tool is intended for auditing specific aspects of an executable.
+You will never avoid most panics in rust code, but avoiding panics in specific locations may be possible.

 ## Installing
 After installing [Rust](https://www.rust-lang.org/), run:
 ```